 There is a battle going on in hip-hop in 2016, a battle between the old and new schools.
-In August, in an interview, Atlanta rapper Lil Yachty revealed he could not name five songs by 90s hip hop legends Tupac or the Notorius B.I.G. leading to widespread criticism from fans, critics and fellow artists.
+In August, in an interview, Atlanta rapper Lil Yachty revealed he could not name five songs by 90s hip-hop legends Tupac or the Notorious B.I.G. leading to widespread criticism from fans, critics, and fellow artists.
 The reaction to this was quite amazing, amazing because this type of old vs new division to my eyes had really only ever been confined to rock music.
-Well, now, it seems to have spread to hip hop, and it is ugly.
+Well, now, it seems to have spread to hip-hop, and it is ugly.